youngdataspace/Predict-Disclosure-Choices-Using-Machine-Learning-Classifiers/README.md

 Enjoy reading this post!

 # Background and Problem Statement
 In 2012, the JOBS Act allowed IPO firms to reduce their financial disclosures before going public.
-In the first chapter of my dissertation, I examine the economic consequences of this Act and find that firms that choose to disclose less (hereafter reduced-disclosure firms) become more overpriced.
-To explain the channel, I examine whether the reduction in disclosure is the driver of the overpricing or whether certain types of IPOs that are known to be overpriced went public after the JOBS Act.
-The evidence suggests the latter.
+In the first chapter of my dissertation, I examine the economic consequences of this Act and find that firms that choose to disclose less (hereafter "reduced-disclosure firms") become more overpriced.
+To explain the channel, I examine whether the reduction in disclosure is the driver of overpricing or whether certain types of IPOs that are known to be overpriced went public after the JOBS Act.
+The evidence shown in the rest of the chapter suggests the latter.

-The analysis in this notebook has a specific purpose: examine whether firm characteristics can explain firm's choice by building
+The analysis in this notebook has a specific purpose: examine whether firms' choice can be predicted using their characteristics.
+If so, this analysis will further support the evidence in the rest of the chapter that reduced-disclosure firms are systematically different firms (I show in the paper that the firm characteristic differences are consistent with characteristics that are known to associate with overpricing).

-In order to further support the finding that reduced-disclosure firms are systematically different firms, I examine whether firm characteristics can be used to classify such firms.
-As shown below, the Random Forest model built using several firm characteristics does a good job of predicting reduced-disclosure firms.
-This evidence suggests that reduced disclosure firms and other firms are systematically different.
-As explained in my dissertation,  and thus the disclosure choice per se isn't the driver of my findings.